The Big List of Classroom Resources to Build Culture and Promote Belonging

 - Create a "Thankful" list.
 This usually happens before Thanksgiving.
 But can happen anytime.
 Sometimes we call it a "Gratitude List".

 - Watch "Homework for Life" by Matthew Dicks.
 I recommend his book* as well.
 The students complete their "Homework for Life" for a week and then craft a one-minute speech that they share with their crew/homeroom.
 We usually use the range between 1-3 minutes.
 I model a story for them.
-I tell them the story of when I was caught stealing at the Red Owl Grocery story.
+I tell them the story of when I was caught stealing at the Red Owl Grocery store.
 My mom took me to the police station and made me confess to Officer Friendly.
 It was tough this year because my daughter was in my class.
 I was diminished in her eyes 😮💨.

 - The Thirty Day Challenge - We watch Matt Cutts give his Thirty Day Challenge Ted Talk.
 After that students take time to think about something they would like to try or give up for the next thirty days.
 They track their progress in their planners and after thirty days we debrief.
 It leads to good conversations around goal setting and overcoming challenges.